lrfinotti/cybr201_book/09-Improving_DL.md

 ## Further Improvements?

-There is a method for solving the DLP that is even more efficient, called *index calculus*, which we will learn later.
+There is a method for solving the DLP that is even more efficient, called [index calculus](sec-index-calc), which we will learn later.